MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 ## Labels

+There are 5 default labels that have the following settings.

 ### **Personal**

 Tooltip: **For personal use only.
 This data will not be monitored by the organization.
 Personal information must not include any business-related data.**